Contemporary paintings and fine art prints

 I am a painter and printmaker based in Cambridge, UK.

 My current work is process driven, sometimes planned, at other times more spontaneous, depending on the materials used.
-I have developed three main styles using either print, encaustic with collage or oil-based paint.
-I also enjoy working in acrylic, when thinned like watercolour and mixed with other media such as inks and collage and this tends to be a more experimental and spontaneous way of working for me.
+I have developed three main styles using either print, encaustic collages or oil-based paint.
+I also enjoy working in water-based media, and whether I use watercolour or acrylic; this inspires a more spontaneous and experimental approach for me.

-In my paintings, I seek a personal approach and rather than follow conventional rules, I prefer to playfully explore a medium and express my feelings for a place or for those items that hold a personal memory for me.
+In my paintings, I seek a personal approach and rather than follow conventional rules.
+I like to playfully explore the medium and express my feelings for a place or for those items that hold a personal memory for me.
 Relying on both observation and imagination, I endeavour to transform my paintings into something profound and arresting, far removed from the everyday and yet also familiar to the observer.